Life-size, fan-built replica of Kylo Ren's 'Last Jedi' TIE fighter will blow your mind

-Sure, that AT-AT loft bed was nifty, but it’s pure Padawan level compared to this bit of DIY Star Wars Jedi mastery.
+Sure, that AT-AT loft bed was nifty, but it’s pure Padawan level compared with this bit of DIY Star Wars Jedi mastery.
 YouTuber Colin Furze teamed up with eBay to create this life-sized replica of Kylo Ren’s TIE Silencer, the wannabe-Vader’s sleek new ride in The Last Jedi.

 The model, unveiled Thursday on eBay’s U.K. channel, was completely built using items found on eBay, including the steel frame, welding supplies, paint, LED lights, pilot’s seat, display, and personalized license plate.